Parikshit001/Basic-Calculator/README.md

 # Basic-Calculator
-This is an basic addition and BMI calculator made using HTML, JavaScript and blackened   by express
+This is an basic addition and BMI calculator made using HTML, JavaScript and backed-end by express.